lyteword/chspurgeon-tod/volume-4/psalm-102.md

 **Verse 10.**

-1\.The trial of trials— *thine* indignation and *thy* wrath.
+1\.
+The trial of trials— *thine* indignation and *thy* wrath.

-2\.The aggravation of that trial—former favour, "thou hast lifted me up, "etc.
+2\.
+The aggravation of that trial—former favour, "thou hast lifted me up, "etc.

-3\.The best behaviour under it: see Ps 102:9, 12-13.
+3\.
+The best behaviour under it: see Ps 102:9, 12-13.

 **Verse l0** (*last cause* ).
 The prosperity of a church or an individual often followed by declension; worldly aggrandisement frequently succeeded by affliction; great joy in the Lord very generally succeeded by trial.